A losing war I'm fighting

 I am aware of my malfunctions.

-I make incomplete lists of incomplete lists.
+I make incomplete lists of incomplete

 They're called “all my poems.”